MIT-Scioly/MIT-Scioly.github.io/tournament-day-info.md

 ## Campus Access

-All coaches must sign up for Tim Tickets (links have been sent out via email) to gain access to campus on tournament day.
+All coaches must sign up for Tim Tickets to gain access to campus on tournament day.
 Please do this at least one day before you arrive on competition day.
-Note that due to updated MIT policies, Tim Tickets are now only intended for use by adults (i.e. coaches and parent chaperones).
+Note that due to updated MIT policies, Tim Tickets are only intended for use by adults (i.e. coaches and parent chaperones).
 When entering MIT buildings, competitors should be with coaches/parents with Tim Tickets or ask nearby MIT Science Olympiad staff/volunteers.

-IMPORTANT: Please also note that any member of your team (competitors, coach, parent, etc.) may not access homerooms before 6 AM on Saturday, January 21st, and any event rooms before 8 AM on Saturday, January 21st (unless impounding in which case you may not enter before 7 AM).
+IMPORTANT: Please also note that any member of your team (competitors, coach, parent, etc.) may not access homerooms before 6 AM on Saturday, January 20th, and any event rooms before 8:30 AM on Saturday, January 20th (unless impounding in which case you may not enter before 7:15 AM).
 If you do so, your team will be disqualified from the event in question.
 This is due to fairness of competition and the specifics of our room reservations.

 ### Instructions for Tim Tickets Sign Up